rexrainbow/phaser3-rex-notes/docs/docs/ui-gridtable.md

     - `slider.position` : Position of this sldier.
         - `0`, `'right'`, `'bottom'` : Sldier at right/bottom side.
 Default value.
         - `1`, `'left'`, `'top'` : Sldier at left/top side.
+    - `slider.adaptThumbSize` :
+        - `false` : Don't adjust height/width of thumb.
+Default behavior.
+        - `true` : Adjust height/width of thumb according to ratio of visible child.
+            - Minimum height/width of thumb = `slider.minThumbSize`.
+If content is larger then a page.
+            - Maximum height/width of thumb = height/width of `slider.track`.
+If content is less then a page.
+    - `slider.minThumbSize` : Minimum height/width of thumb used in `slider.adaptThumbSize` mode.
     - Set to `false` to skip creating slider.
 - `scroller` : Configuration of scroller behavior.
     - `scroller.threshold` : Minimal movement to scroll.
 Set `0` to scroll immediately.